 In 2018 the Raspberry Pi Foundation has launched a new Pi model, the Pi Zero WH.
 The difference between this edition and the older Pi Zero W is its pre-soldered GPIO header.
 As the Foundation explained (see this article) “the new Zero WH has been launched to support those customers who did not want to or feel comfortable with soldering the header themselves.”
 Mike Buffham, Raspberry Pi Foundation Director of Product Management, clarified that “it seemed sensible to solder the GPIO header on during manufacture, the move is not completely simple.
 As the GPIO header is soldered to the opposite side to other components, this means the boards have to go through the solder baths twice.”

-So, hardware features are the same as Raspberry Pi Zero W and are summarized below:
+So, hardware features are the same as Raspberry Pi Zero W (and WH) and are summarized below:

 - Processor: BCM 2835 SOC